In times of crisis, Lebanese squabble over clock change

 Three other Lebanese networks also moved clocks forward.

-Lebanon's powerful Maronite Church said it would not abide by the government decision which had been taken "without consultations and without any regard for international standards".
+But the powerful Maronite Church said the decision had been taken "without consultations and without any regard for international standards".

 "A decision like this should have been announced a year earlier to avoid harming people's lives," church spokesman Walid Ghayad told AFP.
 "It cannot be made over a cup of coffee."